AdiXgit/go-projects/README.md

 ## Overview

-This repository is a **group collection of Go (Golang) projects**, built and maintained collaboratively.
+This repository is a **group collection of Go (Golang) projects**, built and maintained by me .
 It serves as a central place to explore, learn, and contribute to real-world Go applications ranging from **systems programming** to **backend services and high-performance tools**.

 Each project is organized independently with its own structure, documentation, and setup instructions.